What to expect at your Kumon assessment

-Short-term goals will include initial skills to be developed whilst the work remains academically straightforward for your child, such as posture, speed, and carefulness.
+Short-term goals will include initial skills to be developed whilst the work remains academically straightforward for your child: such as posture, speed, and carefulness.
 Longer-term goals will include your child’s study projection for the coming months: the level of the programme your Instructor expects your child to reach, how long that will take, and the skills they’ll develop along the way.
 These skills will benefit your child across all subjects at school.

 Step 5: Discuss the keys to Kumon success

 For your child, this will involve habits such as daily study and remembering to time their work.
-As the parent, you’ll need to facilitate a routine, mark your child’s work daily, and of course, occasionally be their study motivator as they work towards becoming an independent learner.
+As the parent, you’ll need to facilitate a routine, mark your child’s work daily, and occasionally be their study motivator as they work towards becoming an independent learner.

 Demet, a parent who recently attended an online Kumon assessment meeting with her daughter, says;